 - Packaging controls designed to manage moisture and oxygen exchange

-- cGMP-ready documentation that supports consistent production and defensible quality
+- cGMP documentation that supports consistent production and defensible quality

 Bottom line

-Men’s multivitamin gummies don’t fail because gummies are “flimsy.”
+Men's multivitamin gummies don't fail because gummies are flimsy.
 They fail when the product is designed like a tablet and then poured into a gummy base.
-When you engineer around chemical crowding-water activity, mineral interactions, acid strategy, uniformity controls, and packaging-you can build a gummy that tastes great and stays on-spec through the end of its shelf life.
+When you engineer around chemical crowding—water activity, mineral interactions, acid strategy, uniformity, packaging—you get a gummy that tastes great and stays on-spec to the last chew.